In this article:

 - Additional amounts requested by the employee.

-Upon hire, the employee completes a W4 form (Employee’s Withholding Allowance Certificate).
-In that form the employee is providing the necessary information for the employer to calculate the federal income taxes for each check the employee will be given.
+Upon hire, an employee completes a W-4 form (Employee’s Withholding Allowance Certificate).
+This form provides the necessary information to accurately calculate the federal income tax per paycheck.
+Calculations can be easily done utilizing payroll software.

 Social Security tax, commonly referred to as OASDI (Old-Age, Survivors, and Disability Insurance program), is subject to a wage base.
 That is, only up to a certain amount of the employee's earnings in a given year is subject to the tax.
-Any earnings in a given year above that wage base is not subject anymore to Social Security taxes.
-The wage base changes on an annual basis: In year 2018 the wage base is 128,400.
+The wage base changes on an annual basis.

 Medicare taxes do not have a wage base and all earnings are subject to Medicare taxes.